Swim Lessons at Jennersville YMCA Help Take Jesse Broadbent to New Heights

 A Welcome Change

 The results are impossible to deny.
 Jesse is at his happiest when he’s in the pool, often rocking a wide, ear-to-ear smile and making happy noises as he learns.
 He’s come a tremendous way in less than a year and his progress isn’t going to stop any time soon.
-He originally started just doing private lessons with Van Scoyk before also joining the Special Needs Adapted Programs (SNAP) at the Jennersville Y, a small-group session that allows Jesse to interact with other special needs children.
+He originally started just doing private lessons with Van Scoyk before also joining the Adaptive Programs at the Jennersville YMCA, a small-group session that allows Jesse to interact with other special needs children.
 That, too, has also had a monumental impact on him.